smknstd/modern-php-cheatsheet/README.md

 //$a = 11
 ```

-The keyword is not allowed :
+The keyword `use` is not allowed :

 ```php
 $bar = 10;